-The bank's risk-adjusted capital (RAC) ratio was 16.1% at year-end 2014, and we expect it to increase to about 17.0%-18.0% over the next 18 months, mainly due to a CHF200 million capital increase in first half of 2015 (of which CHF100 million is additional Tier 1 hybrids) and ongoing retention of earnings.
-We also foresee the bank's risk-weighted assets increase
+The bank's risk-adjusted capital (RAC) ratio was 16.1% at year-end 2014 and we expect it to increase to about 17.0%-18.0% over the next 18 months, mainly due to a CHF200 million capital increase in first half of 2015 (of which CHF100 million is AT1 hybrids) and ongoing retention of earnings.
+We also foresee the bank's risk-weighted assets growing to a limited extent.
+Although BKB's capital is below the average of rated cantonal banks in Switzerland, its capital position is among the strongest compared globally.
+Furthermore, we regard the bank's owner as supportive of BKB's very strong capital position and would expect timely additional support in times of need.